walt-id/waltid-enterprise-quickstart/README.md

 Quickly run the walt.id Enterprise Stack locally using the docker-compose provided in this repo.
 The docker-compose will bring up the Enterprise Stack API next to the required MongoDB database.

-**Please note: You require a walt.id enterprise license to use this quickstart.**
+**Please note: You require private access to the walt.id enterprise images to use this quickstart.**

 ## Running The Enterprise Stack Locally